-- (a) In the case of a forest management project proposed by a collaborative group, resource advisory committee, that will occur on lands identified by the Secretary of Agriculture as suitable for timber production or within a community wildfire protection plan, the Forest Service must only analyze two alternatives: - (1) An "action alternative", which is the project proposed by a collaborative process, Resource Advisory Committee (RAC), by the Forest Service on lands designated as suitable for timber production, or as part of a Community Wildfire Protection Plan (CWPP); and, - (2) A "no-action" alternative.
-The "no action alternative" must consider potential future impacts (such as insect and disease threat, catastrophic wildfire and its impacts on municipal watersheds, wildlife habitat, and other socio-economic factors). - Sec.
-102- Categorical Exclusion to Expedite Certain Critical Response Actions - (a) Authorizes a categorical exclusion for insect and disease, to reduce hazardous fuels loads, protect municipal watersheds, improve or enhance critical habitat, to increase water yield, or any combination of the purposes listed above. - (1) Limits acreage of the CE to 10,000 acres - (2) If the project is developed through a collaborative process, RAC, or CWPP then the CE is limited to 30,000 acres - Sec.
-103- Categorical Exclusion to Expedite Certain Salvage Operations in Response to Wildfire - (a) Authorizes a categorical exclusion for areas burned by wildfire to salvage dead trees and reforest to prevent re-burn, provide for the utilization of burned trees, or to provide a funding source for reforestation. - (1) Limits acreage of the CE to 10,000 acres - (2) Limits acreage of the CE to no more than 1/3 the area impacted by the catastrophic event - (3) Limits road building to temporary roads only and requires the decommissioning of the road upon completion of the project - (4) Requires projects to protect streams and stream buffers as provided in the forest plan
+- In the case of a forest management project proposed by a collaborative group, resource advisory committee, that will occur on lands identified by the Secretary of Agriculture (Secretary) as suitable for timber production, on lands designated by the Secretary as part of an insect and disease treatment program or within a community wildfire protection plan, the Forest Service must only analyze two alternatives: - An "action alternative", which is the project proposed by a collaborative process, Resource Advisory Committee (RAC), by the Forest Service on lands designated as suitable for timber production, or as part of a Community Wildfire Protection Plan (CWPP); and, - A "no-action" alternative.
+The "no action alternative" must consider potential future impacts (such as insect and disease threat, catastrophic wildfire and its impacts on municipal watersheds, wildlife habitat, and other socio-economic factors).

+Subtitle B - Categorical Exclusions (CE)

+Sec.
+111- Categorical Exclusion to Expedite Certain Critical Response Actions

+- Authorizes a categorical exclusion for insect and disease, to reduce hazardous fuels loads, protect municipal watersheds, improve or enhance critical habitat, to increase water yield, produce timber or any combination of the purposes listed above. - o Limits acreage of the CE to 10,000 acres - o If the project is developed through a collaborative process, RAC, or CWPP then the CE is limited to 30,000 acres

+Sec.
+112- Categorical Exclusion to Expedite Salvage Operations in Response to Catastrophic Events

+- Authorizes a categorical exclusion for areas burned by wildfire to salvage dead trees and reforest to prevent re-burn, provide for the utilization of burned trees, or to provide a funding source for reforestation. - o Limits acreage of the CE to 10,000 acres - Requires projects to protect streams and stream buffers as provided in the forest plan - Requires the development of a reforestation plan (per existing law)